-The Linkedin commercial office project in Sunnyvale, California, was a design/assist, LEED® Gold tenant improvement project including a new 5-story 125,000 square-foot core and shell for LinkedIn.
-The project features include full service cafeteria, library, training room and meeting areas.
-The project was completed to an aggressive schedule of 16 weeks and required shift crews and overtime to finish on schedule.
+The LinkedIn commercial office project in Sunnyvale, California, was a design/assist, LEED® Gold tenant improvement project that also included the core/shell construction of a new five-story, 125,000-square-foot building.
+The project included constructing a full-service cafeteria, a library, a training room and numerous meeting areas.
+Cupertino Electric completed the project on an aggressive schedule of 16 weeks and required shift crews and overtime to finish on schedule.

-Cupertino Electric worked in close collaboration with the construction team including the general contractor, BOD engineer and client.
-We explored cost saving strategies that resulted in an installation that was both on-time and on-budget.
-Certain design elements were solid while others Cupertino gave professional suggestions for improvements: fixture control grouping, cable tray routing, generator sizing, finalizing distribution single lines.
+Cupertino Electric worked in close collaboration with the construction team including the general contractor, basis of design (BOD) engineer and client.
+CEI explored cost saving strategies that resulted in an installation that was both on-time and on-budget.
+While certain design elements were solid as planned, Cupertino Electric gave professional suggestions for improvements that positively affected fixture control grouping, cable tray routing, generator sizing, and finalizing plans for distributing single lines.

-While establishing GMP, Cupertino worked with multiple vendors to obtain a minimum of 3 bids on all quoted item, thus providing the client the most cost competitive product.
-Vendor storage of ordered materials and “just-in-time” deliveries also eliminated moving materials multiple times and reduced damage to the high-end lighting package.
-The project used a 2014 Title 24 compliant lighting control system that featured wireless controlled fixtures.
+While establishing the guaranteed maximum price (GMP), Cupertino Electric worked with multiple vendors to obtain a minimum of three bids on all quoted items.
+This provided the client with the most cost-competitive product.
+CEI coordinated with vendors to deliver ordered materials “just-in-time.”
+This strategy eliminated the need to move materials multiple times and reduced damage to the high-end lighting package.
+The project at LinkedIn used a 2014 Title 24 compliant lighting control system that featured wireless controlled fixtures.